 1. Build a high fence

-Building a fence is the most effective solution, but it’s a pricey one.
-For a fence to be able to keep deer out, it has to be at least eight feet high, with gaps no wider than a six-inches.
+Building a fence is the most effective solution, but it can be a pricey one.
+For a fence to be able to keep deer out, it has to be at least eight feet high, with gaps no wider than about six inches.
 This is generally higher than most wooden privacy fences in residential areas.

-It can block your view of the outside scenery and might not fit in with the landscape design.
+Another more affordable alternative for fences is using a fishing line.
+Wrap your fishing line around a fence post at approximately three feet high.
 After that, stretch the fishing line to the next fence posts and around your garden.
 Repeat the process two more times, each one about a foot lower than the other.
+The fishing line fence is invisible to you yet confusing to deer.
+So, you’ll still be able to enjoy your garden while keeping wild animals away (at least until they figure out what’s going on).

 2. Use a repellent